odtheking/Odin/README.md

 - Personal Dragon: Renders your own personal dragon.
 - No Cursor Reset: Makes your cursor stop resetting between guis.
 - Clicked Chests: Draws a box around all the chests you have clicked.
+- Name Changer: Replaces your name with the given nick, color codes work (&).
 - Space Helmet: Equips you with a space helmet.
 - Cps Display: Displays your CPS.
+- Bps Display: Displays how many blocks per second you're breaking.
 - Gyro Range: Renders a helpful circle to show the range of the Gyrokinetic Wand.
-- Bps Display: Displays how many blocks per second you're breaking.
+- Animations: Changes the appearance of the first-person view model.
 - Server Hud: Displays your current ping and the server's TPS.
-- Animations: Changes the appearance of the first-person view model.
 - Waypoints: Custom Waypoints! /wp gui.
-- Nick Hider: Replace your name, color codes work.
 - Click Gui: Allows you to customize the GUI.
 - Camera: Allows you to change qualities about third person view.

 Category: Skyblock
+- Wardrobe Keybinds: Helpful reminders for dungeons.
 - Blaze Attunement: Displays what attunement a blaze boss currently needs.
 - Deployable Timer: Shows the time left on deployables.
 - Chat commands: type !help in the corresponding channel for cmd list.
 Use /blacklist.